dennisarmana/kanbanmd/kanban.md

 ## Doing

-- [ ] Set up project structure and initialize repository (GitHub repo: https://github.com/dennisarmana/kanbanmd.git)

 ## Done

+- [x] The kanban.md file lives in a github repo.
+Can we pull it directly from there?
+(Improved with error handling and branch selection)
+- [x] Create basic HTML/CSS layout for the web application
+- [x] Set up project structure and initialize repository (GitHub repo: https://github.com/dennisarmana/kanbanmd.git)
 - [x] Analyze requirements from PRD
 - [x] Define initial project scope